 All functions/classes/interfaces are subject to change until we reach v1.0.0 as per the semantic versioning specification.
 There may be non-backward compatible changes as we experiment with new design ideas and implement new features.
 This is NOT a finished product.

 PyGMT is a library for processing geospatial and geophysical data and making publication quality maps and figures.
 It provides a Pythonic interface for the Generic Mapping Tools (GMT), a command-line program widely used in the Earth Sciences.

-We rely heavily on new features currently being implemented in GMT.
+We rely heavily on new features that have been implemented in GMT 6.0.
 In particular, a new modern execution mode that greatly simplifies figure creation.
 These features are not available in the 5.4 version of GMT.
-They will be part of the future 6.0 release of GMT predicted for early 2019.